Guide to the Survey of Employment, Payrolls and Hours

 Both manual and automated editing procedures are employed to detect and correct problematic data provided by the respondent on the BPS questionnaire.
 Historical edits are performed at the data-collection stage, and BPS data are compared to the PD7 data.
 Regressions are also used to help identify outliers.
 Problematic records are corrected or have their weight reduced to decrease their impact on estimates.

+The purpose of imputation is to replace missing or erroneous data by plausible values.
 For the administrative portion of the survey, there are four methods of imputation:

 - impute to zero – set both employment and pay to zero when information from CRA does not indicate employment activity in the month;